We make the process easy for you:

 To learn more, visit TWC's website.

-Offering three distinct programs, Chicago Arts, Entrepreneurship, and Social Justice, the Chicago Program teaches participants to examine urban issues through all three of these lenses.
+Offering three distinct programs, Arts, Entrepreneurship, and Social Justice, the Chicago Program teaches participants to examine urban issues through all three of these lenses.
 The curriculum consists of four single-credit components, enabling you to engage academically, professionally, and personally with this dynamic city.
 You will earn a full semester’s course load through: